Women and the Law Conference 2021

 |Susan Tiefenbrun, Professor Emeritus, Thomas Jefferson School of Law

 Please note: Advanced registration required.
 Fees are non-refundable.

 - FREE Thomas Jefferson School of Law Faculty and Staff

 - FREE Prospective Students

-- $30 Thomas Jefferson School of Law Alumni (with or without MCLE credit)
+- FREE Thomas Jefferson School of Law Alumni (not seeking MCLE credit)

-- $40 General public (not seeking MCLE credit)
+- FREE General Public (not seeking MCLE credit)

 - $400 Full page ad – 8.5″w x 11″h